stormpath/stormpath.github.io/source/guides/ad-ldap/index.markdown

 However, when supporting Active Directory or LDAP integration, your application will now need to support multiple directories-- one `Mirror Directory` for each AD/LDAP integration.

 In this scenario, we recommend linking each `Account` in a AD/LDAP `Mirror Directory` with a master `Account` in the master user `Directory`.
 This offers a few benefits.

-1. You can maintain one `Directory` that has _all_ your user accounts-- retaining globally unique canonical identities across your applicaton.
+1. You can maintain one `Directory` that has _all_ your user accounts-- retaining globally unique canonical identities across your application

 2. You are able to leverage your own `Groups` in the master user directory.
-Remember, most data in a `Mirror Directory` is read-only meaning you cannot create your own `Groups` in them, only read the `Groups` synchronized from Active Directory and LDAP.
+Remember, most data in a `Mirror Directory` is read-only meaning you cannot create your own `Groups` in them, only read the `Groups` synchronized from Active Directory and LDAP

 3. Keep a user's identity alive even after they've left your customer's organization and been deprovisioned in AD/LDAP.
 This is valuable in a SaaS model where the user is loosely coupled to an organization.
-Contractors and temporary workers are good examples.
+Contractors and temporary workers are good example

 ###Provisioning, Linking, and Sync the Account in the Master Directory

-The Stormpath `Agent` is regularly updating its `Mirror Directoy` and sometimes adding new user `Accounts`.
-Because this data can be quite fluid, we recommend iniating all provisioning, linking, and synchronization on a successful login attempt of the `Account` in the `Mirror Directory`.
+The Stormpath `Agent` is regularly updating its `Mirror Directory` and sometimes adding new user `Accounts`.
+Because this data can be quite fluid, we recommend initiating all provisioning, linking, and synchronization on a successful login attempt of the `Account` in the `Mirror Directory`.

 On a successful login attempt, you would search your master `Directory` for a matching user.
 This is often done by searching for a matching email address.